jaredmcgrath/LikeCompiler/testSuite/Phase4Tests/testDescriptionsPhase4.md

 ## Previous Phase Tests

+Some tests written from Phase 2 and 3 are relevant and necessary to test the fully functioning compiler as a result of Phase4.
+For this reason, we have modified the `test-phase.sh` and `generate-test-output.sh` scripts to execute all the tests located in `Phase2Tests/` and `Phase3Tests/` using the full compiler.
+The program source for each phase's respective tests will remain in their folders, `PhaseXTests/` where X is the phase number.
+However, our expected output will be located here in `Phase4Tests/phaseX_eOutput/`.
+This directory contains the full compiler output of the Phase 2 and 3 tests.
+Most importantly, a revised `testDescriptionsPhaseX.md` is located here to note any differences in test descriptions/expected output from Phase 2 and 3 (i.e. they are __NOT__ listed in this file).

+_TL;DR_: Phase 2 and 3 tests are Phase 4 tests.
+They will be described in `Phase4Tests/testDescriptionsPhase2.md` and `Phase4Tests/testDescriptionsPhase3.md`.
+Their respective expected outputs are in `Phase4Tests/phas23_eOutput/` and `Phase4Tests/phase3_eOutput/`.
+Test program sources remain unmodified in `Phase2Tests/` and `Phase3Tests/`.

 ## Justification for Completeness

 All language features that did not require changes in Phase 4 (boolean + integer constants and variables, if-elseif-else, expressions, I/O, null program, repeat + repeat while loops, routines and routines with parameters) were tested with simple positive test cases to ensure the correctness of the interface with the semantic phase.